Energy

 Standby mode

-Many appliances have a standby mode during which time they are not providing useful output but still consume energy.
+Many appliances have a standby mode during which they are not providing useful output but still consume energy.
 Some appliances use standby power to light an LED display while some are waiting for remote control signals to tell them to start operating, or are sending and/or receiving signals to other appliances such as home automation systems.

 Standby power can be saved by turning appliances off at the wall if they are not being used.